aawaheed/magic/README.md

 2. Press enter
 3. It's **in production**

-In addition the having the ability to generate pure JS, CSS, and HTML frontends, that's immediately being served, without any deployment pipelines - The system also comes with several pre-built frontend systems out of the box, such as the [AI Expert System](https://ainiro.io/ai-expert-system), which allows you to serve password protected AI agents, and/or for that matter deliver entire SaaS AI solutions.
+In addition to having the ability to generate pure JS, CSS, and HTML frontends, that's immediately being served, without any deployment pipelines - The system also comes with several pre-built frontend systems out of the box, such as the [AI Expert System](https://ainiro.io/ai-expert-system), which allows you to serve password protected AI agents, and/or for that matter deliver entire SaaS AI solutions.

 Ths system is particularly well suited for creating AI agents, and for that matter embed AI chatbots on your webside.
 Below is a screenshot from Hyper IDE.